Methodology

 Get Information about Schools

-Get Information about Schools (GIAS) is the Department for Education’s register for several organisation types and where information on other organisations is recorded and maintained.
+Get Information about Schools (opens in a new tab) (opens in a new tab) (GIAS) is the Department for Education’s register for several organisation types and where information on other organisations is recorded and maintained.
 GIAS is linked to the Teacher CPD Service dataset using the establishment's Unique Reference Number (URN).
 GIAS data is used for allocating schools into overarching establishment types to produce breakdowns of the key metrics by school type and geography.
-The only exceptions are that special free schools, academy special converters, and sponsor led schools are classed as special schools, rather than free schools or academies.
+The only exceptions are special free schools, academy special converters, and sponsor led schools, which are classed as special schools, rather than free schools or academies.

 Data collection and processing

-NPQ applicants registered their own details with the DfE Register for an NPQ service, providing their Teacher Reference Number (TRN), date of birth, and (optionally) National Insurance number.
-These details, along with their name were used to validate them against their DQT record and confirm their eligibility for the training.
+NPQ applicants registered their own details with the DfE Register for an NPQ (opens in a new tab) (opens in a new tab) service, providing their Teacher Reference Number (TRN), date of birth, and (optionally) National Insurance number.

 The registration details were passed to training providers along with a unique training ID.
 If a training provider could provide sufficient evidence that a participant had engaged with the training programme, the provider made a declaration against the participant record in the DfE service.